atewari-bot/bank-marketing-campaign/README.md

 | Accuracy     | 0.90      | High — model correctly predicts most outcomes overall            |
 | Precision    | 0.66      | High — most predicted positives are correct                      |
 | Recall       | 0.19      | Very low — misses the vast majority of actual positive cases     |

+**Summary:**
+* <b>ROC Curve (AUC):</b> The ROC curve shows the trade-off between the True Positive Rate (sensitivity) and the False Positive Rate (1-specificity) at various threshold settings.
+An AUC (Area Under the Curve) score closer to 1 indicates a better performing classifier that can distinguish between positive and negative classes well.
+* <b>Precision-Recall Curve (AUC):</b> The Precision-Recall curve plots the precision against the recall for different thresholds.
+It is particularly useful for evaluating models on imbalanced datasets, where the ROC curve can be misleading.
+A higher AUC for the Precision-Recall curve suggests that the model has a good balance between precision and recall.

 ## Improving the Model